 Sicre

 I find it fascinating that this name is associated with so much creativity and authenticity.
-You can feel a kind of cultural red thread running through the people bearing this name, a strong attachment to a regional identity.
+You feel a kind of cultural thread running through the people bearing this name, a strong attachment to a regional identity.

 The origin and regional roots of the last name Sicre